BetterMuSeek

 Fingerboard

-The fingerboard of the Taylor Academy 12e-N is made of ebony, which contributes to its overall playability and enhances the tone of the guitar.
-The low action on the ebony fingerboard makes it extremely welcoming for aspiring players, allowing them to navigate the frets with ease.
+The Taylor Academy 12e-N’s fingerboard is made of ebony, which contributes to its overall playability and enhances the guitar’s tone.
+The low action on the ebony fingerboard makes it extremely welcoming for aspiring players, allowing them to navigate the frets easily.
 The ebony wood also adds a touch of elegance to the guitar’s aesthetic.

 Taylor Academy 12e-N